 Taste the terroir

-For example, factors like growing temperatures, sunlight, rainfall, and the nutrients present in the soil have a major implications on the sugar levels and acidity in the fruit grown.
-The more sunlight the higher sugar level and in some instances depending on when the coffee berries are picked the coffee takes on sweeter notes.
+Factors like temperature, sunlight, rainfall, and the nutrients present in the soil have major implications on the sugar levels and acidity in the fruit grown.
+For example, the more sunlight, the higher the sugar level, and, depending on when the coffee berries are picked, the coffee can take on a sweeter note.

 Guatemalan soil

 Parliament Roasting sources the majority of our beans from the Antigua and Lake Atitlan regions of Guatemala.
-We focus on that region because it has a great terroir of nutrient-rich volcanic soil with enough altitude and sunlight to give a complex and slightly sweeter tasting coffee.
+We focus on that region because it has a lush terroir of nutrient-rich volcanic soil with enough altitude and sunlight to give a complex and slightly sweeter tasting coffee.
 It’s why you’ll get hints of chocolate, cherry, and toasted nuts in our medium roasts and darker fruits like blackberries and caramel in our darker roasts.
-Guatemalan coffee is known for producing high quality medium, dark and espresso roasts, and that’s where Parliament Roasting likes to live.
-It’s also why we don’t push lighter more acidic or overly fruit forward roasts.
-In my opinion, the terroir of the areas we like don’t reveal their best qualities in the lighter roasts.
+Guatemalan coffee is known for producing high quality medium, dark, and espresso roasts, and that’s where Parliament Roasting likes to live.
+It’s also why we don’t push lighter, more acidic, or overly fruit forward roasts.
+In my opinion, the coffee from the terroir we like doesn’t reveal its best flavour qualities in the lighter roasts.

 Antigua/Lake Atitlan Region: